Correlation study of some solar activity indices in the cycles 21 - 23

-The MgII 280 nm is important solar activity indicator of radiation, derived from daily solar observations of the core-to-wing ratio of the MgII doublet at 279,9 nm provides a good measure of the solar UV variability and can be used as a reliable proxy to model extreme UV (EUV) variability during the solar cycle Scupin et al. (2005).
-The MgII observation data were obtained from several satellite's (NOAA, ENVISAT) instruments.
+The 280 nm Mg II solar spectrum band contains photospheric continuum and chromospheric line emissions.
+The Mg II {\it h} and {\it k} lines at 279.56 and 280.27 nm, respectively, are chromospheric in origin while the weakly varying wings or nearby continuum are photospheric in origin.
+The instruments of the satellites observe both features.
+The ratio of the Mg II variable core lines to the nearly non-varying wings is calculated.
+The result is mostly a measure of chromospheric solar active region emission that is theoretically independent of instrument sensitivity change through the time.

+Mg II core-to wing ratio (crw) observations were made at NOAA series operational satellites (NOAA-16-18), which host the Solar Backscatter Ultra Violet (SBUV) spectrometer (Viereck, {\it et al.} 2001).
+This instrument can scatter solar Middle Ultra Violet (MUV) radiation near 280 nm.
+The Mg II observation data were also obtained from ENVISAT instruments.
 NOAA started in 1978 (during the $21^{st}$, $22^{nd}$ and the first part of the $23^{rd}$ solar activity cycles), ENVISAT was launched on 2002 (last part of the $23^{th}$ solar activity cycle).
-Comparison of the NOAA and ENVISAT MgII index observation data shows that both the MgII indexes agree to within about 0,5\%.
-We used both the NOAA and ENVISAT MgII index observed data from Puga and Viereck (2004), Scupin et al. (2005).
-Viereck et al. (2001) showed an extremely good fit between the 30,4 nm emission (the main component of EUV-emission) and the NOAA MgII index.
-Viereck et al. (2001), Floyd et al. (2005) have noted the linear relationship between the MgII index and total solar irradiance.
+Comparison of the NOAA and ENVISAT MgII index observation data shows that both the Mg II indexes agree to within about 0.5\% ( Puga \& Viereck 2004), (Scupin {\it et al.} 2005).
+We used both the NOAA and ENVISAT Mg II index observed data.

+The Mg II index is especially good proxy for some Far Ultra Violet (FUV) and Extreme Ultra Violet (EUV) emissions (Scupin {\it et al.} 2005).
+It well represents photospheric and lower chromospheric solar FUV Schumann-Runge Continuum emission near 160 nm that maps into lover thermosphere heating due to O2 photodissociation (Bowman, {\it et al.}, 2008).
+Since a 160 nm solar index is not produced operationally, The Mg II index proxy is used for comparison with the other solar indices (Tobiska {\it et al.} 2008).